Garry Kenneth: Later career

 On 12 February 2014, Kenneth signed for Scottish League One club Brechin City until the end of the season.
 On 21 August 2014, he signed for Junior club Carnoustie Panmure on a two-year deal.

 On 11 January 2015, it was announced that Kenneth had signed for Australian club Adamstown Rosebud playing in the Northern NSW NPL for the 2015 season.
 He then joined Latvian club Skonto Riga in July 2015 before returning to junior football in Scotland, signing for Forfar Albion in November 2015.

 On 15 February 2016, Kenneth signed a long-term contract with Lowland Football League side Selkirk.
 As of 2017, he was pursuing a career outside of football.

 On 5 August 2018, Kenneth signed for Lochee United.

 International career

 Kenneth was part of the Scotland under-19 team who lost in the final of the 2006 European Under-19 Football Championship.
 Kenneth also played two warm-up games for the Scotland under-20s as preparation for the 2007 FIFA U-20 World Cup, featuring again in May and July 2007.
 Kenneth made his début at under-21 level in the 3–2 defeat to Finland in September 2007, going on to win eight caps over the next twelve months.

 He was selected in the full national team for the first time along with teammate Paul Dixon for the friendly with the Czech Republic.
 He made his debut for Scotland in August 2010, playing 90 mins against Sweden.

+Personal life

+In 2018, Kenneth was working as an industrial machinery salesman whilst trying to return to football.